osqp/osqp-r/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+  Maintainer: ‘Bartolomeo Stellato <bartolomeo.stellato@gmail.com>’ Days since last update: 2

+The maintainer information is correct.